 Are there any discounts available?

-Additionally, employers purchasing 15 or more Skill Assessments may qualify for a bulk discount.
-Contact us for more information about bulk discounts.
+Yes.
+Employers purchasing 15 or more Skill Assessments may qualify for a bulk discount.
+Contact us for more information.

-Discounts are entered on the Services page using a promo code.
-Discounts cannot be combined.
+Discounts are entered on the Services page using a promo code and cannot be combined with other discounts.

 How do I pay for my own Skill Assessment?